Anna and Jack's adopted daughters

 We wanted to adopt siblings

 They knew they were keen to adopt siblings from the start.
 Anna says: “I had friends who had struggled with being adopted and not having anyone they could really relate to.
 We thought that siblings will always have each other.”

 Anna and Jack were approved as adopters but then had to take a break from the process for a year or so due to family circumstances, so the process took a bit longer than it might otherwise have done.

 Anna says: Coram was great about this; they invited us in for a chat and knew we’d been going through a bit of a hard time.”

 Anna and Jack were visiting family abroad when they got the call from their social worker about Olivia and Emily.
-Anna recalls: “Our social worker was very positive and excited that these two little girls were absolutely for us.”
+Anna recalls:

 The couple said that the training they had received from Coram and ongoing support from their social worker was vital during the girls’ transition from foster care.

 Anna says: “We really listened to the advice from Coram.
 Things like making sure you use the same food that they had at their foster carers, using the same fabric conditioner, keeping their cots the same.
 We stuck to a routine and would continually talk to the girls about what we were going to be doing the next day so as they always knew what was happening next.”

 There were challenges in the early stages of the girls moving in.
 Olivia would get up each morning, put on her coat and wait by the front door and say she wanted to go, which lasted for about a month.
 Emily would struggle to get to sleep at night and wouldn’t want to be hugged or calmed down and Anna said it took around 18 months to two years before she could really be comforted.
 But all the while there were other improvements as the girls continued to settle with them.